krzysztof-tys/tweak-your-system/README.md

  - set systems (create and manage projects)
  - track performance

-## How it works - the last final ultimate really last final 'how it works' part
+## How it works - the last final ultimate really last final 'how it works' part, I promise!
 It's mainly what I discovered while doing my paper version and my vision for the future versions.

 ### The root is in the time tracking.